johnwbyrd/splintercat/docs/llm.md

 ## Code Style

 - **SCREW BACKWARDS COMPATIBILITY** - Do NOT engineer for backwards compatibility.
 BREAK AND REWRITE CODE TOTALLY FROM SCRATCH IF NEEDED, using a superior design and structure.
 There are NO existing users.
 Doing something "for backwards compatibility" is an anti-pattern.
+If you ignore this part and propose something for backwards compatibility, THE USER WILL EMBARRASS YOU BY FORCING YOU TO READ THIS PARAGRAPH AGAIN.

 - **NO EMOJIS** - Do not use emojis anywhere in code, comments, docstrings, commit messages, or markdown files